Wildhoney/MayBee/README.md

 Once `MayBee` finds a primitive value in your object, then all of the `Proxy` witchery is stopped from there on in.

-For example, given the `person` above, we can extend infinitely on unknown properties/functions, but as soon as a primitive has been reached, then normal JavaScript rules are abided by:
+For example, given the `person` above, we can extend infinitely on `undefined` properties and/or functions, but as soon as a primitive or object is available, then normal JavaScript rules are restored:

 ```javascript
 // √